vfcala/hello-world/README.md

 I want to thank you all the inspiring professors that I've met during my studies and who teach me in class or through their materials what I master now.

 Most of the pages that I will publish in this section are my personal notes based on professors' materials / lessons.
 All credits goes to them, namely:
-- Borgoni Riccardo for Spatial Statistics (Point Poisson Processes and Spatial Stochastic Processes, ...)
+- Borgoni Riccardo for Spatial Statistics (Point Poisson Processes and Spatial Stochastic Processes, Kriging for spatial predictions)
 - Lunardon Nicola for Multivariate Statistics (Dimensionality-reduction, Discriminant Analysis, Trees, Neural Networks, ...)
 - Manera Matteo for Applied Economics & Econometrics (applications on STATA of economic models, microeconomic modelling, ...)
 - Migliorati Sonia for Bayesian Statistics (Inference, Decision Theory and MCMC algorithms, ...)